opendocsg/slw-judgments-backfill/2003_SGHC_21/report.md

  and may order the action to be stayed or dismissed or judgment to be entered accordingly, as the case may be.

 18\.
 Pursuant to O 18 r 19(2), no evidence/affidavit is admissible on an application made under O 18 r 19(1)(a), as it solely relates to issues of law (see Pinsler's _Singapore Court Practice 1999_ at p 899).
 For an application to succeed under O 18 r 19(1)(a), it must be patently clear on the face of the pleading or endorsement that there is no reasonable cause of action or defence.
-The Court of Appeal in _Gabriel Peter & Partners v Wee Chong Jin & Ors_ [1998] 1 SLR 374 (at p 384 para 21) stated:
+The Court of Appeal in _Gabriel Peter & Partners v Wee Chong Jin & Ors_ <span class="citation">[1998] 1 SLR 374</span> (at p 384 para 21) stated:

  The guiding principle in determining 'what a reasonable cause of action' is under O 18 r 19(1) (a) was succinctly pronounced by Lord Pearson in Drummond-Jackson v British Medical Association [1970] 1 All ER 1094.
 A reasonable cause of action, according to his lordship, connotes a cause of action which has some chance of success when only the allegations in the pleading are considered.
 As long as the statement of claim discloses some cause of action, or raises some question fit to be decided at the trial, the mere fact that the case is weak and is not likely to succeed is no ground for striking it out.
 Where a statement of claim is defective only in not containing particulars to which the defendant is entitled, the application should be made for particulars under O 18 r 12 and not for an order to strike out the statement.